jmsteinw/jmsteinw.github.io/_posts/2015-3-17-Data-Science-Skills.md

     soup_obj = BeautifulSoup(site) # Get the html from the site

     for script in soup_obj(["script", "style"]):
-        script.extract() # Only need these two elements from the BS4 object
+        script.extract() # Remove these two elements from the BS4 object